Generic Name: lomustine (ccnu) (loe-MUS-teen)

 - if you have a bacterial, fungal, or viral infection (eg, shingles, chickenpox)

 - if you are undergoing radiation therapy

 Some MEDICINES MAY INTERACT with CeeNU.
-Tell your health care provider if you are taking any other medicines, especially any of the following:
+Tell your health care provider if you are taking any other medicines.

 How to use CeeNU: